mohamedashraf-eng/Payment-Application/README.md

 Add cmake file to make it easy to build & run.
 ___
 # Credits
 The credits back to the EgFWD Embedded Systems Professional Track powered by itida.
-And specially thanks to Eng Yehia M.Abu Eita (The instructor)
+And specially thanks to [Eng Yehia M.Abu Eita]()